Lodewijk van den Berg: Education and early career

 Van den Berg was born in Sluiskil, Netherlands.
-He was educated in the Netherlands and attended the Delft University of Technology from 1949 to 1961.
-He earned a degree in chemical engineering.
-He moved to the United States and went to the University of Delaware getting an MSc degree in applied science which was followed by a PhD degree in applied science in 1974.
+He was educated in the Netherlands and attended the Technical University Delft from 1949 to 1961, where he graduated with an MSc degree in chemical engineering.
+He then moved to the United States and went to the University of Delaware where he obtained an MSc degree in applied science in 1972 followed by a PhD in applied science in 1975.

 He then was offered a job at EG&G Corporation Energy Measurements in Goleta, California, working in crystal growth.
 EG&G was a defense contractor of the United States government and their business handled sensitive information in the field of science.
 Van den Berg was required to become a naturalized US citizen and became a US citizen in 1975.
 Van den Berg worked many years in research and acquired management experience in the preparation of crystalline materials—in particular, the growth of single crystals of chemical compounds, and the investigation of associated defect chemistry and electronic properties.
 He became an international authority on vapor growth techniques with an emphasis on mercuric iodide crystals and its application in the nuclear industry as gamma ray detectors.
 While working at EG&G, Van den Berg asked NASA for permission to conduct crystal growth experiments in space and NASA agreed.